- Date : 08/11/2017

 It is important to note that the returns you receive from a property will differ from that of investments such as mutual funds, bonds and stocks.

 For instance, property valued at Rs.
-15 lakhs in 2000 would be about 75 lakhs now.
-This shows a growth of 60 lakhs in 12 years.
+15 lakhs in 2000 would be about Rs 75 lakhs now.
+This shows a growth of Rs 60 lakhs in 12 years.

-On the other hand, investing that same 15 lakhs in a large-cap fund, for the same period, could probably earn you about a crore (at a rate of 18%).
+On the other hand, investing that same Rs 15 lakhs in a large-cap fund, for the same period, could probably earn you about Rs 1 crore (at a rate of 18%).

 The choice could also be affected by your risk appetite; while property has minimal risk attached to it, other investments could have a slightly higher risk level (depending on the investment).
 It is advisable to weigh these options before making a choice, so that you use your money in the best way possible.

-Whether it’s a primary or weekend home, consider buying an existing house rather than a property.
+Whether it’s a primary or weekend home, consider buying a home that already exists rather than a land parcel.
 Building your house from scratch may seem appealing, but it could turn into a nightmare if you weigh in the factors you will have to deal with.
 Additionally, this could be very time consuming and far more expensive.

 Disclaimer: This article is intended for general information purposes only and should not be construed as investment, insurance, tax or legal advice.
 You are encouraged to separately obtain independent advice when making decisions in these areas.